Are you planning a trip to Iceland and looking to explore the Westfjords? This Iceland Westfjords itinerary will help you plan! Keep reading!

 If you’re planning to go on a whale-watching tour in this region then we’d suggest checking out Láki Tours.
 They offer a 2-hour tour that departs from Hólmavík, and these tours typically run from June to mid-October.

 The most common species of whale found in the Westfjords Region is the Humpback whale, which is known for its breaching and tail-slapping behaviors!

-Did we miss anything on this Iceland Westfjords itinerary?
-Let us know your thoughts in the comments!
+Did I miss anything on this Iceland Westfjords itinerary?
+Let me know your thoughts in the comments!